The Effects of Online Gaming and Blue Light on Your Skin

 Rest your eyes.

 The simplest and most obvious way is to rest your eyes.
 Be sure to take regular breaks away from the screen.
 One easy method is to follow the 20-20-20 rule.
 Every 20 minutes, take a break from your computer to look at something 20 feet away for about 20 seconds.
 This can help avoid digital eye strain and serve as a reminder to be conscious of blue light exposure.

 Taking frequent breaks might not be enough to prevent eye strain.
 If your eyes are extra sensitive, you can opt to get a pair of computer glasses with yellow-tinted lenses to help block blue light.

 Another easy way to limit your exposure to blue light is by putting a special screen protector on your device.
 Most screen protectors these days absorb the blue light emitted from digital devices, which helps decrease your exposure.

 Studies suggest that blue light can penetrate the skin, generate free radicals, and mess up your collagen production — causing you to look much older than your age.
 To protect your skin from blue light, it’s essential to wear sunscreen daily.
 Wash your face in the morning with an invigorating facial cleanser, like POND’S Men Energy Charge Brightening + Anti-Dullness Facial Foam, which energizes tired-looking skin that can be brought about by late-night online gaming, then apply sunscreen with at least SPF 30.

 At night, remove all traces of dirt, pollution, excess sebum, and sweat using Master Deep Cleanser Brightening Plus — this helps clean your pores effectively.
-Following this daytime and evening skincare routine will help keep your skin protected.
+Following this daytime and evening will help keep your skin protected.

 Fill your body with antioxidants.